fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 MapUsing : 'T * ('T -> 'U) -> 'U when 'U :> IDisposable
 ```

-Just as with the existing monadic `use!` syntax, the left-hand side of an applicative binding
+Just as with the existing monadic `use!` syntax, the left-hand side of an applicative binding is constrained to being a variable.
+It cannot be a pattern that deconstructs a value.

 ## Ambiguities surrounding a `let! .. return ...`